conda/conda/docs/source/user-guide/tasks/manage-virtual.rst

 small bit of code to detect the presence or absence of the system feature that corresponds to the package.
 The currently supported list of virtual packages includes:

-  * ``_cuda``: Maximum version of CUDA supported by the display driver
+  * ``__cuda``: Maximum version of CUDA supported by the display driver

 Other virtual packages will be added in future conda releases.
+These are denoted by a leading double-underscore in the package name.

 Listing detected virtual packages